darekaze/JDown/README.md

 > COMP2322 Project

-## Java version (JDown.jar)
+**NOTE: Since I no longer write any Java code, this repo will NO longer be maintained.**

-This is the real automated resumable downloader written in Java.
+An automated resumable downloader written in Java.
 Blazing fast in downloading files.
--- Recommended version.

 ### Instructions